What is your primary work area within Eriksholm Research Centre?

 What motivates you in your job?

-What is the most exciting scientific breakthrough in your lifetime?
+What is the most exciting scientific breakthrough or invention in your time?

 What do you hope will happen in future science?